Quietess/hover/README.md

 # hover
-hover is a fork of Kasuja created by quietess, kasuja was created by rideag
+hover is a fork of kasuja created by quietess, kasuja was created by rideag

   how to: